Dual Enrollment FAQs

 Dual Enrollment is an opportunity to earn college credit in your high school classes.
 In a Dual Enrollment course, students earn credit at CHS and a postsecondary institution.
-(Ex: In Dual Enrollment US History, students simultaneously earn high school credit for US History and University of Memphis credit for History 2010/History 2020).
+(Ex: In Dual Enrollment Survey of American History, students simultaneously earn high school credit for US History and University of Memphis credit for History 2010/History 2020).

 Why should I take Dual Enrollment classes?

 Dual Enrollment is an opportunity to save Time AND Money.
 University courses are steeply discounted and a Dual Enrollment Grant from the State is available to further subsidize the cost.
 Students can enter College with some of their coursework already completed and potentially shorten the amount of time it takes to earn a degree.

 Do Dual Enrollment classes transfer to other Colleges/Universities?

 University-level college credit is widely transferable to other colleges/universities throughout the US.
 Please contact the postsecondary institution(s) for their specific policy on Dual transfer credit.